 James V. Roy (USA) for his additional information.
 Check out http://www.scottymoore.net for all you want know about the 50’s Elvis.

-Most of the photographers are unknown.
-And I was only able to identify the historical work of:
+Most photographers are unknown, but I was only able to identify the historical work of:

 The color image outside Studio 50, was published in The Australian Women’s Weekly, courtesy of the National Library Of Australia.